rustcoreutils/posixutils-rs/CONTRIBUTING.md

 2. Ideal goal:  **Each utility should look like a standard Rust CLI program.**
    Small, lightweight utility with command line processing, core algorithm, and zero external crate dependencies.
-3. When an external crate is required, avoid mega-crates.
-Prefer tiny crates that perform a single, lightweight function.
+3. "only std"  When an external crate is required, avoid mega-crates.
+Prefer std-only, or, tiny crates such as `atty` that perform a single, lightweight function.
 4. Correctness, readability, performance, in that order.
    Code should be readable by unfamiliar developers.
    Avoid dense, uncommented code.